Shafaqsy/Covid_19_Vaccination_Effects/README.md

 ### Questions we hope to answer with the data

- 1- What is the impact of COVID-19 vaccination rates on mortality rates?
+ 1- What is the impact of COVID-19 vaccination rates on mortality rates in california?

-2- What is the impact of COVID-19 vaccination rates on new case numbers?
+2- What is the impact of COVID-19 vaccination rates on new case numbers in california?

 ### Create a mockup of a machine learning model.
-covid vaccination as independant variable.
+We are going to use simple regression, multiple regression and random forest classification. covid vaccination as independant variable. mortality rate and new cases as dependant variable
 ### Create a mockup of a database.
 First, we'll clean the data using python.
 We are goning to use postgress as database.
 We will write some query and creat tables.